2011 Postgraduate Certificate in Learning and Teaching (Distinction), University of Glamorgan.

 Her research specialisms include media audiences/fans and participatory cultures; self-identity and self-narrative; material cultures and audiences/fans; celebrity cultures (especially the relationships between audiences and celebrity, local forms of celebrity, and subcultural celebrity); and place and space (particularly how television represents and creates ideas of place, and media tourism).

 Rebecca edited the collection Torchwood: Declassified for I.B.
 Tauris in 2013 and her first monograph, Post-Object Fandom: Television, Identity and Self-Narrative was published by Bloomsbury in 2015.
 Her most recent research focuses on how television audiences respond to endings, changes and revivals of programmes, with particular focus on how self-identity and self-narrative are impacted by changing media and digital contexts.This resulted in her first monograph, and her current work completing an edited collection for the University of Iowa Press and a guest-edited issue of the Journal of Fandom Studies.
 She is currently researching the links between transmedia, participatory cultures and theme park fandom, and exploring the intersections between television fan tourism, material cultures, and mediated place.
-This is demonstrated by her current work on a monograph on Theme Park Fandom for Amsterdam University Press, and journal articles on the links between food, fandom and tourism.
+This is demonstrated by her forthcoming monograph on Theme Park Fandom for Amsterdam University Press, and journal articles on the links between food, fandom and tourism.

 Her research has previously been published in journals including Popular Communication_, Critical Studies in Television, Continuum, Media History, Journal of British Cinema and Television, Gothic Studies, Popular Music and Society, Television and New Media, Series: International Journal of TV Serial Narratives, Cinema Journal , European Journal of Cultural Studies , Celebrity Studies, and Participations.